 Do not underestimate the costs of cleaning your equipment and jerky making area.
 You definitely want to avoid your jerky from being in contact with Salmonella or E. coli.
 If one of your customers got sick from eating your jerky you could face a big lawsuit, where multiple lawsuits could easily bankrupt you.
 One owner of a meat store mentioned that they factor 25% of their costs to cleaning alone.

 This is the most challenging aspect of opening up a new jerky business.
 Sure you may have great tasting jerky, but figuring out where to sell your jerky is no easy task.
 It is quite difficult to get any major chain store to sell your jerky.
 Many of the small jerky makers sell their product at Farmer’s Markets.

 As an example, one jerky owner had the 4th highest jerky sales in his state, but the disparity from 1st place to 4th place was quite large.
 He claimed that they needed to sell over 3,000 pounds of jerky a month to make the business worthwhile, which is a daunting task.

 In this day and age, all jerky makers should have a web site, where customers can order your jerky online.
 Otherwise, all of your jerky sales will be regional, rather than nationally, or internationally.

-While not cheap, probably the most popular ecommerce platform out there is Shopify.
-Make sure that your web site is popular with the major search engines, using Search Engine Optimization (SEO).
+While not cheap, the most popular eCommerce platform out there for jerky makers is Shopify.
+Ensure that your web site is popular with the major search engines, using Search Engine Optimization (SEO) techniques.

 Getting on social media is an absolute must.
 Consider it to be free advertising.
 The sooner the better, where you want to grow your followers.